-He additionally participated in a live RadioWest broadcast in front of a standing-room-only crowd in the Hinckley Institute Caucus Room; interviewed with local media that generated more than a dozen television, radio, and newspaper articles; addressed an intimate VIP dinner for Hinckley Institute supporters and community leaders; met with University of Utah students; was presented by Hinckley Institute Chair Jim Hinckley and Director Kirk Jowers as a 2013 Hinckley Fellow; and enjoyed a book signing.
+He additionally participated in a live RadioWest broadcast interview with local media that generated more than a dozen television, radio, and newspaper articles; addressed an intimate VIP dinner for Hinckley Institute supporters and community leaders; met with University of Utah students; was presented by Hinckley Institute Chair Jim Hinckley and Director Kirk Jowers as a 2013 Hinckley Fellow; and enjoyed a book signing.

 The Man Behind the Lecture Series